Installation¶

 in your environment before building the code.Imported target "torch" includes non-existent path [...]/MKL_INCLUDE_DIR-NOTFOUND" in its INTERFACE_INCLUDE_DIRECTORIES.

-This can happen when building for x86_64 Linux when MKL is not available on the current machine.
+This can happen when building for x86_64 Linux when the Intel-MKL is not available on the current machine.
 Since MKL is a completely optional dependency, you can silence the error by running cmake with the

 -DMKL_INCLUDE_DIR=/usr/include